Budget and Finance

 General Fund Revenues

-Dalton Public Schools property tax base is 72 percent industrial and commercial property, 27 percent residential, and 1 percent motor vehicles.
-When the Dalton economy began to decline in 2010, the district experienced a loss in local revenue because of the declining tax digest.
-From 2009 to 2013, the City of Dalton tax digest declined by 8 percent resulting in the loss of $2.5 million in school funding.
-Losses in local property tax funding were compounded by the first year phased-in implementation of the Freeport exemption of 20 percent on commercial and industrial inventory which is an economic incentive intended for commercial and industrial growth.
+Dalton Public Schools property tax base is 71 percent industrial and commercial property, 28 percent residential, and 1 percent motor vehicles.
+The Freeport exemption of 20 percent on commercial and industrial inventory is an economic incentive intended for commercial and industrial growth was implemented in 2011.
 In 2011 the loss of local property tax revenue that was attributable to the Freeport exemption was $700,000.
-For 2020, the same 20 percent Freeport exemption is a loss of around $1 million in local property tax revenue.
+For 2023, the same 20 percent Freeport exemption is a loss of around $1.3 million in local property tax revenue.

-In a move to be sensitive to the financial situations of local property owners throughout the recession, the Dalton Board of Education held the millage rate steady for 6 years at 7.845 mills and drastically cut expenses.
+The Dalton Board of Education held the millage rate steady for 6 years, 2009-2014, at 7.845 mills and cut expenses as needed.
 All the while, the district’s student enrollment continued to grow putting pressure on class size, program offerings, resources, and services.
 In 2015, the board approved its first millage rate increase in 10 years to 8.20 mills to meet the educational needs of Dalton students.
 In fiscal year 2022, the board rolled back the millage rate to 8.095 mills.
 In fiscal year 2023, the board approved another rollback of 8.09 mills.

 General Fund Expenditures